Drugs (Roadside Testing) Bill

 Description

-The bill mandates the Secretary of State to approve a device for administering preliminary roadside drug tests within twelve months of the bill becoming law.
-This will allow police to conduct on-the-spot drug tests on drivers suspected of driving under the influence of drugs.
+- Road Traffic Act 1988: It mandates the Secretary of State to approve a device for administering preliminary roadside drug tests within 12 months of the Act's passing.

-The bill increases the driving ban for drug-related offences.
-A first offence within three years of a previous drug driving conviction will result in a minimum twelve-month ban; subsequent offences will lead to a minimum two-year ban.
+- Road Traffic Offenders Act 1988: It toughens penalties for drug-driving.
+A first drug-driving conviction within three years of a previous drug-driving offence will result in a minimum 12-month driving ban; subsequent offences will lead to a minimum two-year ban.

 Government Spending